crystal-lang/crystal/_gitbook/builtin_types/struct.md

 # Struct

 `Struct` is the base class of structs you create in your program.
-It is set as a struct' superstruct when you don't specify one:
+It is set as a struct's superstruct when you don't specify one:

 ```ruby
 struct Foo # < Struct